 Simply put, an episiotomy is a small surgical incision made in your perineum (which is that ridge of tissue between your vaginal opening and anus) during childbirth.
 We’ll discuss the “why” in a little bit.
 Let’s take a minute to examine the “what”.

-This is the point at which an episiotomy was historically performed.
-Rather than giving the skin a chance to stretch without tearing (which it sometimes can), or letting it tear naturally.
+- This is the point at which an episiotomy was historically performed.
+Rather than giving the skin a chance to stretch without tearing (which it sometimes can), or letting it tear naturally – a small incision is made

 There were many assumed benefits of this procedure, which we’ll discuss in a minute.
-As you can probably imagine, something that we can anticipate and mitigate seems like a great idea.
+As you can probably imagine, something that we can anticipate and mitigate seems like a great idea, but providers of today have changed course on this

-Because it’s a clean surgical cut, the belief among health professionals was that an episiotomy would heal faster and better than a jagged natural tear.
-Stands to reason, right?
+- Because it’s a clean surgical cut, the belief among health professionals was that an episiotomy would heal faster and better than a jagged natural tear

 When it comes to your lady parts, the data has shown one thing time and time again.
 Naturally tearing is USUALLY the better option – unless there’s a medical emergency that necessitates episiotomy.